Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Explicit stability criteria

 \section{Explicit stability criteria}

-\subsection{Angle vs. Voltage Stability}
+\subsection{Angle vs. voltage stability}

-The decomposition of the reduced Jacobian in Proposition~\ref{Prop:1} is of fundamental importance to this work, as it evinces the roles of the rotor angle and the voltage dynamics for the stability of the third-order model.
+The decomposition of the reduced Jacobian in Lemma~\ref{lemma:Schur-lossy} is of fundamental importance to this work, as it evinces the roles of the rotor-angle and the voltage dynamics for the stability of the third-order model.

-Consider first the isolated power-angle dynamics, assuming that the voltages $\epsilon$ remain fixed.
-Setting $\epsilon = 0$, the linearised equations of motions read
+Consider first the isolated power-angle dynamics, assuming that the voltages $E_j$ remain fixed.
+Fixing $\vec \epsilon = 0$, the linearised equations of motions read